-3. During snow use protective bag for the camera or use umbrella if winds permit.
+3. During snow use a protective bag for the camera or use an umbrella if winds permit.

-4. Use prime lens with large aperture to avoid using flash and use lower ISO settings.
+4. Use a prime lens with a large aperture to avoid using flash and use lower ISO settings.

-5. Find a spot with the less distracting background.
+5. Find a spot with a less distracting background.

-6. Exercise caution and common sense safety at night.
+6. Exercise caution and common sense of safety at night.